Frequently Asked Questions

 If you have paid in advance for an arrival transfer, a G Adventures representative will be at the airport to meet you.
 Our representative will stand at the meeting area of all travel/hotel representatives.
 It is located approximately 50 yards from the exit doors after luggage check.
 Our transfer representative will be waiting for you with a G Adventures sign board in hand.
 If for any reason you are not met at the airport, please call our local support line listed in the emergency contacts section below.
 If you are unable to make contact for whatever reason, please make your way to the joining point hotel via taxi.

-If your call is specifically concerning Denpasar (Bali) Airport Transfer complications please call our local G Adventures Transfer provider directly at +62 8113803820
+If your call is specifically concerning Denpasar (Bali) Airport Transfer complications, please call the local transfer provider directly at +62 8113803820

 , +62 8113803821